sjwilliams/scrollstory/README.md

     el: ot.fn.ot.init[1], // the jQuery object that contains the item's markup
     filtered: false, // is this item filtered from the list? by default, that includes no styling, only logic to exclude it from being set to active.
     id: "scrollStory_story_0", // user assigned or auto-generated.
-    inViewport: true, // in this item in the viewport
+    inViewport: true, // is this item in the viewport?
     index: 0, // its index in the list array of ojects
     nextItem: Object, // reference to the item immediately after this one
     previousItem: false, // reference to the item immediately after this one